25 Impressive bathroom designs for small spaces

 #19 Don’t block windows

-Natural light is far too important in cramped spaces.
+Daylight is far too important in cramped spaces.
 If your dingy shower curtain is blocking the window, then it’s time to swap it for clear glass door panels.
-Similarly, if there’s bulky storage blocking natural light, replace it with a slimline option with a mirror front.
+Similarly, if there’s bulky storage blocking outside light getting in, replace it with a slimline option with a mirror front.